Skip to content

 So, here are just 10 inspirational Bible verses for kids and brief notes you could include in a lunchbox to inspire your child today:

-“Rejoice always.” - 1 Thessalonians 5:16 (NIV)
+1 Thessalonians 5:16 (NIV)

-This verse is a powerful reminder of the need to rejoice even when times are tough.
-If you’re looking for lunch box notes, you could include this along with a brief message that goes as follows: I love you.
+If you’re looking to add to your lunch box note, you could include this Bible verse along with a brief message that goes as follows: I love you.
 No matter what happens today, remember to rejoice always.

-“Look to the Lord and his strength; seek his face always.” - 1 Chronicles 16:11 (NIV)
+“Look to the Lord and his strength; seek his face always.”

-Being a kid isn’t always easy.
 This is one of the inspirational Bible verses for kids that’s worth putting in your child’s lunchbox.
 Many times kids are frustrated, scared or unsure — but this scripture reminds them to always turn to God.
+It can remind your child that even during recess, they can turn to God and see He is with them.

 You could include this verse with a lunch box note that reads: No matter what happens today, look to God and seek Him.
 He will always give you strength.

-“Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.” - Ephesians 4:32 (NIV)
+“Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.”

 Perhaps consider including a brief lunch box note along with this verse that reads: Remember to have compassion for others today.
 And be sure to forgive anyone who might say something upsetting.
 Remember to be like Christ today.